iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Convex Sets Projections and Dist, Intro.md

 **Remarks**:

 In addition to being L1 Lipschitz, the function is also convex, it's convexity can be directly derived using [[Convexity Preserving Operations for Functions]] as an example to illustrate the infimal convolution theorem.

 ---
+### **Strict Separations of Convex Sets**

+You can separate strictly, any 2 convex sets that are not intersecting with each other. [[Strict Separations Theorem]].

+---